 After painting the circle, I place it on the back of the polish so it's not visible to everyone unless they know where to look.
 Plus it still shows the name of the polish too.

 I noticed that when I just left it, it started to wear and tear.
 So I placed a small enough piece of tape to cover the circle.
 It prevents the polish to wear off when you continuously grab or touch the sticker.
 Also the tape gives the polish the look of having a clear top coat.
-This is what it should like in the end. -->
+This is what it should like in the end. -->//MATERIALS USED//

 - tape from any store (bought mine at the $1 for a pack of 6 tapes)